 Monogamy isn’t the only way to live, but for many of us it’s the best path to the comfort, sense of belonging, and good health and longevity we deeply desire.

 A polyamorous relationship can provide those things, but it also dramatically ups the ante for those scary feelings we all experience when wounded in love.
 By being deeply vulnerable to more than one person, the possibilities for suffering increases.
+Engaging in sexual activities or sexual relationships with multiple partners is not necessarily synonymous with forming deep emotional bonds or exclusive pair bonds.
 So for those of us who already have enough of a challenge working through our emotions with a single partner, it can be too overwhelming to make polyamory work.

 Our ability to emotionally bond with another is an integral part of who we are and played a huge role in ensuring we survived as a species.
 When Mom emotionally bonds with Baby, Baby’s chance of survival improves; so in order to survive, Baby seeks emotional and physical bonding with Mom (our first primary other).
 Makes sense, right?
 We also developed the ability for romantic love so Dad sticks around to protect Mom and Baby from predators and competing males.

 So yeah, our need for love runs deep, and you need it today just as much as you did when you were a wee little baby.
+From an early age, human beings are socialized to value certain relationship styles, and sexual preferences and the idea of monogamy being natural are shaped by both biology and culture.
 If you’ve ever felt like you might die without it, you weren’t being overly dramatic — it’s awful when you feel that love is in short supply.

 When I was in a polyamorous relationship and my primary partner shared her unrelenting desire to connect emotionally and sexually with an ex-lover, it broke me to pieces.
 I felt heartbroken, rejected, and powerless.
 Of course within the agreements of our relationship, it was her right to follow her longing, and my job to process the resulting pain, which I did while sobbing in the arms of my friends.